In addition to promoting diversity and inclusion through English language learning, see how Voxy addresses the issue internally.

 We know that the journey is long and there is still a lot to be done, but given the importance and urgency of the issue, there is no time to waste, and we are proud to say that we are moving in the right direction.
 We believe that diversity and inclusion are essential to our evolution as individuals and as a society, which is why we are happy to work toward breaking down the world’s communication barriers through English learning and thus contribute to that goal.

-Thamara is a Marketing Intern at Voxy.
+Thamara is a Jr Marketing Analyst at Voxy.
 She plays an important role by managing Voxy’s social media and working close to the Sales team to understand their needs and how the Marketing team can support them.
 Collaborative, curious, and passionate about learning.